2009

 21. Wengo – VOIP client

-22. Bid O Magic – EBay bidding/selling utility.
+22. Bid O Magic – eBay bidding/selling utility.

 23. Chronicle Lite – Blog client that works with xmlrpc – works with Drupal and any other blogapi supporting blog.

-24. Ekiga – Ekiga (formely known as GnomeMeeting) is an open source VoIP and video conferencing application for GNOME.
+24. Ekiga – Ekiga (formerly known as GnomeMeeting) is an open source VoIP and video conferencing application for GNOME.
 Ekiga uses both the H.323 and SIP protocols.
 It supports many audio and video codecs, and is interoperable with other SIP compliant software and also with Microsoft NetMeeting.

 25. EmailXT – EmailXT is an open, patent-free protocol that replaces your current email with a more secure, full-featured system.
 EmailXT is a relationship-based email system where unauthorized bulk emailing is no longer possible.
 No more spam and mass mailing viruses.
-You don’t need spam filters or service subscriptions any more.
+You don’t need spam filters or service subscriptions anymore.

 26. FeedDemon – RSS Feed reader.
 Get your news and information instantly.
 Customize the way you read and organize feeds.
 Feeds are stored on NewsGator.
 I highly recommend this and NewsGator.